KangchengHou/admix-kit/docs/prepare-dataset.md

 ```

 ## Step 2: Local ancestry inference
 There are many choices for local ancestry inference.
 We assume that you have performed the local ancestry.
+If you have not done so, we prepare a guideline to use RFmix for local ancestry inference ([see guideline](rfmix.md)).

 We provide helper function to convert the local ancestry results into .lanc format ([see more details below](#lanc)) which is a compact format for storing local ancestry.
 To convert the RFmix local ancestry into .lanc format, use the following command.
 This command can be applied to both imputed and hm3 data.
 ```bash
 admix lanc-convert \
     --pfile <pgen_prefix> \      # e.g., dset.chr1